doffysmile/doffysmile/README.md

 ## About Me

-I am currently pursuing a degree in **Computer Science at PUCPR** and continuously working to improve my skills as a software developer.
+I am currently pursuing a graduation in **Computer Science at PUCPR** and continuously working to improve my skills as a software developer.

-I enjoy building projects that challenge my logical thinking and help me better understand how software works internally.

-My main focus today is backend development, software engineering fundamentals and strengthening my programming foundations.

 - Computer Science Student — PUCPR
 - Main focus on Java Development